SciSports wins best paper award at Analytics Conference

 Alongside the winners of the three other research-paper tracks, Lotte was invited to present her work again and to answer a number of insightful questions from judges Peko Hosoi (Neil and Jane Pappalardo Professor of Mechanical Engineering at MIT School of Engineering), Luke Bornn (Vice President, Strategy and Analytics at Sacramento Kings), and Will Edmondson (Senior Director, Strategy & Development at Major League Baseball) in the grand final on Saturday.
 Following a very competitive final, the three judges eventually rewarded Lotte and Jan with the second place overall in the research-paper competition!

-The “Player Chemistry: Striving for a Perfectly Balanced Soccer Team” paper is available for download from the MIT Sloan Sports Analytics Conference website.
+The “Player Chemistry: Striving for a Perfectly Balanced Soccer Team” paper is available for download here.
 The accompanying Git repository provides the top-five-ranked player pairs in terms of offensive and defensive chemistry for over 350 seasons in more than 60 different competitions across the world.
 In addition, last week’s blog post highlights several eye-catching insights.